conekta/conekta-.net/docs/DiscountsApi.md

 Update Discount

-updates an existing discount lines for an existing orden
+Update an existing discount lines for an existing orden

 ### Example
 ```csharp